kingu-dev/media_query_preview/README.md

 ## Attention

 - It is recommended to use this package only development.
 Please do not use it in production.
 - This package allows you to display multiple instances of the Widget you implemented at the same time, which may lead to poor performance or issues with state management.
-In particular, it may not work properly if you are using global objects or `GlobalKey`.
+- If you manage `GlobalKey` with global variables, they will be shared across each preview, which can lead to errors or unintended behavior.
+Since the widget trees of each preview are independent, it is recommended to generate a separate `GlobalKey` for each tree.

 ## Future